berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section06 Python Interpreter.md

-Python has support for the Boolean operators 'and' and 'or', which work exactly as the corresponding Racket special forms work:
+Python has support for the Boolean operators 'and' and 'or', which work exactly as the corresponding Scheme special forms work: